ovh/docs/pages/web/hosting/ftp_filezilla_user_guide/guide.en-gb.md

 First, check that SFTP is enabled for your **FTP** login.

-Go to the Web Cloud section of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then click on `Hosting plans`{.action}.
+Go to the Web Cloud section of your Web Cloud section of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), then click on `Hosting plans`{.action}.
 Select the name of the web hosting plan and click on the `FTP - SSH`{.action} tab.

 Then check if **SFTP** is active in the table at the bottom of the page.